-- 5.1.1 Students register for an academic programme of the University as contained in the Academic Rules and Regulations of the University and the relevant Faculty/College Rules and Regulations. - 5.1.2 Once a student is admitted to a fully online programme, he/she registers at no fee for that programme.
+- 5.1.1 Students register annually for an academic programme of the University as contained in the Academic Rules and Regulations of the University and the relevant Faculty Rules and Regulations. - 5.1.2 Once a student is admitted to a distance learning (fully online) programme, he/she registers at no fee for that programme.
 The next step is to register for one or more modules according to one of the registration dates specified on the UJ website.
 All module registrations must be accompanied by full payment for the module.
-Students register only for modules offered during the specific study period selected.
+Students register only for modules offered during the specific carousel intake.
 Students are required to renew their registration for a fully online programme in accordance with the Academic Calendar for online programmes.